flightlessmango/MangoHud/README.md

 # Normal usage

-To enable the MangoHud overlay layer for 64bit Vulkan and OpenGL, run :
+To enable the MangoHud overlay layer for Vulkan and OpenGL, run :

 `mangohud /path/to/app`

-Or

-`mangohud.x86 /path/to/app` for 32bit OpenGL

 For Lutris games, go to the System options in Lutris (make sure that advanced options are enabled) and add this to the `Command prefix` setting: